netdata/go.d.plugin/modules/wireguard/README.md

 ### device

-These metrics apply to the VPN network interface.
+These metrics refer to the VPN network interface.

 Labels: